tuzibixia/tuzibixia.github.io/_posts/2015-11-09-First-Blog.md

 ---
 layout: post
-title: "How to use"
+title: "Just for Test"
 date: 2015-08-03 03:32:44
-image: '/assets/img/'
+image: '/assets/img/blog-image'
 description: 'First steps to use this template'
 tags:
-- jekyll
+- 日記
-- template
+- テスト
 categories:
 - I love Jekyll
 twitter_text: 'How to install and use this template'